 Budgeting Categories Are Key to Helping You Reach Financial Independence

-While I shared over 100monthly budget categories on the above list, you absolutely do NOT have to use all of them!
+While I shared over 100 monthly budget categories on the above list, you absolutely do NOT have to use all of them!
 Choose the ones that make the most sense to you, your situation and your goals as you build your budget.
 Whether you use separate envelopes, a budgeting app or different colors to indicate different spending categories, these budget categories can truly help you with your personal finance goals.

 Your personal budget categories might change over the year too, and that’s ok!
-The most important thing is that you are using a system that works for you and your family.
+The most important thing is that you are using a useful life system that works for you and your family.
 These little things are a helpful way to get on track.

 I hope this article was helpful for you as you build your own budget categories.
 Please take a minute and share this article so that it can help other families who want to master their own budgets, too!